asuengineering/pitchfork-innercircle/README.md

 ### Release Notes

+#### Version 1.4

+- Incorporates new design for single.php title area.
+- Moves featured image selection back into the body of the post.

 #### Version 1.3

 - Adjustments to block styles for better presentation on constructed pages (like the home page.)